33 Sights in Salvador, Brazil (with Map and Images)

 Jardim dos NamoradosTiago Celestino from Bahia, Brazil / CC BY 2.0

-The Parque Jardim dos Namorados is one of the urban parks of the city of Salvador in Bahia, was created in the late 1960s.
-At the end of the 1990s, the park was reopened and the new project includes amphitheater, porticoes, murals and sculptures by Bahian artists, sports courts and fitness equipment.
-Located in the Pituba neighborhood, near the Costa Azul Park, it was implanted in front of Jardim dos Namorados Beach.
+Parque Jardim dos Namorados is one of the urban parks in the city of Salvador in Bahia, it was created in the late 1960s.
+At the end of the 1990s, the park was reopened and the new project includes an amphitheater, porticoes, murals and sculptures by Bahian artists, sports courts and gym equipment.
+Located in the Pituba neighborhood, close to Costa Azul Park, it was implemented in front of Jardim dos Namorados Beach.
 The park has 110,000 square meters with space for cultural events, children's recreation, contemplation and others.
-It has a boardwalk, bike path, jogging tracks, skating and skateboarding, coconut sales kiosks, parking and Bike Salvador bike rental station.
-It usually has craft fairs on some weekends, especially in the summer.
+It has a boardwalk, bike path, jogging, skating and skateboarding tracks, coconut sales kiosks, parking and a station for renting bicycles from Bike Salvador.
+There are usually craft fairs on some weekends, especially in the summer.

 Wikipedia: Parque Jardim dos Namorados (PT)